pdxrconf/pdxrconf.github.io/content/pages/venue.md

   <h3>Lactation rooms</h3>

   A private lactation room is available at Room 441 (4th floor near women’s restroom).
-Contact an organizer at during te workshops to obtain the access card when needed.
+Contact an organizer at during the workshops to obtain the access card when needed.

   <br>

   <h2>Getting there</h2>
   <h3>By transit</h3>

-  * The MAX Orange line an streetcar have stops within one block of KMC.
+  * The MAX Orange line and streetcar have stops within one block of KMC.
-  * Several bus lines also have stops at the building including 9 and 17.
+  * Several bus lines also have stops near the building including 9 and 17.
   * If you are staying at the University Place Hotel, the above bus lines work or it is a 9 minute (0.4 mile) walk.

   <br>

   <h3>By car</h3>

-  * You can find an [interactive campus map](https://map.pdx.edu/?center=45.510448416806256,-122.68480360507965&building=KMC)
+  * You can find an [interactive campus map](https://map.pdx.edu/?center=45.510448416806256,-122.68480360507965&building=KMC).

 </div>